Postage stamps and postal history of Canada: Province of Canada

 The Province of Canada began issuing stamps on April 23, 1851.
 The first were in the values of 3d, 6d, and 12d.
 Designed by Sir Sandford Fleming, the Threepenny Beaver depicted a beaver in an oval frame, and is considered the first Canadian postage stamp.
 It was the first stamp to picture an animal and not a monarch.
 It was the first official postage stamp anywhere to picture an animal, though an unofficial postmaster's provisional from St. Louis, Missouri, showed two bears in 1845.
 The 6d was a portrait of Prince Albert from a drawing by William Drummond Esq.
 The 12d (1 shilling) was reproduced from a full-length painting of Queen Victoria done by Alfred Edward Chalon.
 All three stamps were produced by the firm of Rawdon, Wright, Hatch and Edson of New York.

-In April 1851, the rate for inland letters to Canada, Nova Scotia, New Brunswick, Cape Breton and Prince Edward Island was 3d per ½ oz.
-Letters to the USA was 6d per ½ oz, excluding California and Oregon, which was 9d per ½ oz.
+In April 1851, the rate for inland letters to Canada, Nova Scotia, New Brunswick, Cape Breton and Prince Edward Island was 3d per 1/2 oz.
+Letters to the USA was 6d per 1/2 oz, excluding California and Oregon, which was 9d per 1/2 oz.
 The first issues were made on laid paper, which did not stick as well to envelopes; thus in 1852 the printers switched to wove paper.
 All of these early stamps were imperforate issues.
 These earliest issues on laid paper are quite rare; a grand total of only 1,450 copies of the 12d were ever issued.
 Copies today, depending on their condition, may sell for US$50,000 or more.

-Between 1852 and 1857, the postal service came out with new values: ½d, 7½d, and 10d, while removing the 12d.
+Between 1852 and 1857, the postal service came out with new values: 1/2d, 71/2d, and 10d, while removing the 12d.
 The first two depicting Victoria, and the 10d featuring a portrait of Jacques Cartier.
-The 7½d was unusual in that it was also denominated "6 Pence Sterling".
-In 1858 the first perforated stamps were issued in ½d, 3d, and 6d values, depicting Queen Victoria, a beaver and HRH Prince Albert.
+The 71/2d was unusual in that it was also denominated "6 Pence Sterling".
+In 1858 the first perforated stamps were issued in 1/2d, 3d, and 6d values, depicting Queen Victoria, a beaver and HRH Prince Albert.

 In 1859 the province standardized on a single decimal monetary system, which also meant new stamps would be needed.
-Between 1859 and 1864, the American Bank Note Company, New York produced seven new stamps in: 1¢, 2¢, 5¢, (two) 10¢, 12½¢, and 17¢ values.
+Between 1859 and 1864, the American Bank Note Company, New York produced seven new stamps in: 1¢, 2¢, 5¢, (two) 10¢, 121/2¢, and 17¢ values.
 In general, existing designs were used.
 These were the last stamps produced for the Province of Canada.

 New Brunswick

 New Brunswick first issued stamps in 1851; they were imperforate and denominated in pence.
 They consisted of a 3d red, 6d olive yellow, 1/- bright red violet and a 1/- dull violet issues, all on bluish paper.
 All four stamps were diamond-shaped and bore the New Brunswick coat of arms.
 In 1860, six new stamps, denominated in cents, were issued.
-The 1¢ depicted a steam locomotive, the 2¢, 5¢, and 10¢ values showed a young Queen Victoria, while the 12½¢ depicted a steamship and the 17¢ showed the Prince of Wales in Highland regalia.
+The 1¢ depicted a steam locomotive, the 2¢, 5¢, and 10¢ values showed a young Queen Victoria, while the 121/2¢ depicted a steamship and the 17¢ showed the Prince of Wales in Highland regalia.